Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Import-AzureRmContext.md

 ## EXAMPLES

-### Example 1: Importing a profile from a AzureRmProfile
+### Example 1: Importing a context from a AzureRmProfile
 ```
 PS C:\> Import-AzureRmContext -AzureContext (Add-AzureRmAccount)